Tajik National Park

 Tajik National Park’s lasting legacy lies in the importance of its Pamir Mountain Range, which provided historical trade routes between Kashgar and Kokand.
 Once ancient Khanates, both Kashgar and Kokand are now bustling cities in China and Uzbekistan, respectively.
 This mountain range was also used within the Great Silk Road, which was crucial towards the exchange and functionality of many empires back in the day.
 The park was officially established in 1992, and was the first-ever park to be created by the USSR.
 It became a World Heritage Site in 2013.

 The history of the park has been fairly uneventful, but maintenance and ecotourism have been the most recent focuses for the park.
 A medium-term management plan has been made by the government and also the State Agency for Natural Protected Areas, which are effectively the park conservationists within the area.
 With new zoning measures being made to accommodate local communities and to help preserve the biodiversity of the region, there have been some cycles of funding to these conservation efforts which have been mainly state-funded.
-Recently, since government funding has not been enough to revolutionize or adapt the tourist experience, the park has been looking to alternate routes of revenue, such as allowing trophy hunting in the near future for park visitors.

 How to get there